clarissebret/DE4Opti_Team10/README.md

 # 1. Skateboard cost

+Run [totalCost](https://github.com/clarissebret/DE4Opti_Team10/blob/master/Skateboard/totalCost.m).
+The objective function takes the cost of 3 components as input:
-An average cost for the truck and electronics was extrapolated from off-shelf components.
+- The cost of truck combined with electronics.
+An average cost of £170.64 was extrapolated from off-shelf components.
+- The optimum cost of the deck, obtained from [subsytem 1](https://github.com/clarissebret/DE4Opti_Team10/tree/master/Deck).
+- The optimum cost of wheels per unit, obtained from [subsystem 2](https://github.com/clarissebret/DE4Opti_Team10/tree/master/Wheels).

 # 2. Deck cost